Minnesota's 6th congressional district: Recent elections

+1972–1982

 1972

 Rick Nolan ran unsuccessfully for Minnesota's 6th congressional district seat in the United States House of Representatives in the election of November 7, 1972.

 1974

 Rick Nolan was elected in his second run on November 5, 1974, to the 94th Congress.

 1976

-Rick Nolan was reelected in 1976 to the 95th Congress.
+Rick Nolan was re-elected in 1976 to the 95th Congress.

 1978

 Nolan was reelected to the 96th Congress on November 7, 1978.

 1980

 Vin Weber was elected to serve in the 97th Congress.

+1982–1992

 1982

 Gerry Sikorski, (DFL) was elected to the 98th Congress on November 2, 1982.

 1984

 Gerry Sikorski was reelected to the 99th Congress on November 6, 1984.

 He continued to serve through the 100th Congress, 101st Congress and 102nd Congress.